Oil slide roils emerging markets, stocks fall anew

 | NEW YORK

-NEW YORK Oil prices slumped to 5-1/2-year lows on Monday, pulling down emerging market assets and boosting demand for the safe-haven yen, while global equity markets fell further after last week's rout amid nagging worries about worldwide growth.
+NEW YORK Oil prices plumbed 5-1/2-year lows on Monday, pulling down emerging market assets and boosting demand for the safe-haven yen, while global equity markets slipped further after last week's rout amid nagging worries about worldwide growth.

 Stocks retreated as crude oil prices gave up early gains after the Organization of the Petroleum Exporting Countries restated its determination not to cut output despite a global energy glut.

-Major European stock indexes fell more than 2 percent, while the Nasdaq fell 1 percent, with the Dow and S&P 500 also losing ground after earlier falling about 1 percent each.
+Major European stock indexes fell more than 2 percent, while the Dow and S&P 500 fell about 1 percent before paring losses in choppy trade.

 The ruble hit record lows and Russian assets plunged on concern about possible new U.S. sanctions over Ukraine, weak oil prices and one-sided bets that the currency would extend its slide.

-A rise in yields on U.S. Treasuries was limited by persistent concerns about weakening growth and inflation globally.
+The yield rise on U.S. Treasuries was limited by persistent concerns about weakening growth and inflation globally.
 U.S. stocks dipped even as U.S. manufacturing output posted its biggest gain in nine months in November as production expanded across the board, pointing to underlying U.S. economic strength.

 "The continued free-fall in crude is the main thing here," said Uri Landesman, president at Platinum Partners in New York.